Gorran Movement: Gorran 2021 Iraqi parliamentary election

-Gorran suffered a humiliating defeat of not winning a single seat in the 2021 Iraqi parliamentary elections, the movement and the disastrous election campaign was led by Omar Said Ali and the two sons of founder Nawshirwan Mustafa.
+Gorran suffered a humiliating defeat of not winning a single seat in the 2021 Iraqi parliamentary elections, the movement and the disastrous election campaign was led by Umer Seyid Elî and the two sons of founder Newşîrwan Mustefa.
 On 13 October 2021 leadership decided to step down.
 Political observers have said the election result was a fatal blow for Gorran “Gorran was born in 2009 but died in 2021”.
 The scale of Gorran's demise is represented by a 95% percent decrease in votes and it is now the sixth largest political party in the Kurdistan Region.
-Those identified with Gorran's collapse by the public are Omar Said Ali, Chia and Nma Nawshirwan, Mustafa Said Qadir, Jalal Jawher and Haval Abu Bakr.
-Former Gorran supporters have held protests against Omar Said Ali and Chia Nawshirwan demanding they leave Gorran Headquarters and return the property held by them.
-It is rumoured that Osman Haji Mahmoud and Dr. Yusuf Mohammed will jointly take over Gorran.
+Those identified with Gorran's collapse by the public are Umer Seyid Elî, Çiya and Nima Newşîrwan, Mustefa Seyd Qadir, Celal Cewher and Heval Ebû Bekir.
+Former Gorran supporters have held protests against Umer Seyid Elî and Çiya Nawşîrwan demanding they leave Gorran Headquarters and return the property held by them.
+It is rumoured that Usman Hacî Mehmûd and Dr. Yûsif Mehemed will jointly take over Gorran.
 Historian David McDowall states "In the end Gorran changed nothing".

+2024 member exits to new parties

+After having left Gorran, former MP Elî Heme Salih founded a new opposition party by the name of National Stance Movement on 19 March 2024.
+The party is centered around the combat against corruption.
+Among the founders of the party were other prominent former Gorran members like Serdar Qadir, Ğalib Mehemed, Behar Mehmûd and Daban Mehemed.

+Another former Gorran MP, Ednan Usman, joined Lahur Şeyx Cengî's People's Front and was elected to be a candidate on the party's list in the 2024 Kurdistan Region parliamentary election.